A Good Little Devil

 A Good Little Devil is a 1914 American silent film starring Mary Pickford, produced by Adolph Zukor and Daniel Frohman, and distributed on a 'State's Rights' basis.
 It was Pickford's first feature-length film.

 Pickford, along with friend Lillian Gish, appeared in the 1913 Broadway play version of the story prior to the film being made.
 Much of the cast of the play appeared in the film version.
 This film is essentially lost, with only one of the five reels surviving, along with a five-second clip in the 1931 film The House That Shadows Built.

+The film was shot at the Famous Players studio on 26th Street in New York City.